-Article VI: Collegiate Governance
+Article VI: School Of Nursing Governance

 The Faculty of the School of Nursing, as defined in Article IV above, shall hold the primary responsibility for governance.
 This responsibility shall include governance of the unit in faculty welfare, research policy, curricular policy, degree requirements, and academic personnel allocation, in consultation with the dean.

 1. Authority and Responsibility of the Faculty Assembly

 - The Faculty Assembly shall have general legislative authority over policies related to research, curriculum, degree requirements, academic personnel allocation, and faculty welfare in the School of Nursing.
 The authority of the Faculty Assembly shall include, but not be limited to, primary responsibility for educational and research policies, providing advice to the dean concerning the School of Nursing’s budget, accreditation, designation and granting of honors, and policies concerning faculty appointment.

 - The Faculty Assembly may delegate authority and responsibility to School of Nursing faculty committees related to faculty welfare, research policy, curricular policy and degree requirements, and academic personnel allocation.

 - Only those members of the Faculty Assembly who hold probationary or tenured faculty appointments may vote on changes to the School of Nursing 7.12 statement.